FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create-sample.md

 The FeatureBase sample dataset contains 1 billion customer records with attributes that are commonly used for customer segmentation.

-There are two ways to create the database which takes approximately 10 minutes to provision.
+There are two methods to provision the database with an approximate duration of 10 minutes.

 {% include page-toc.md %}